Pavaninandireddy/Pavaninandireddy/README.md

-- 👋 Hi, I’m @Pavaninandireddy
+    🔭 I’m currently working on Learning
-- 👀 I’m interested in sleeping
+    🌱 I’m currently learning New things
-- 🌱 I’m currently learning ...
+    👯 I’m looking to collaborate with difficult things 🤔 I’m looking for help with Unknown things
-- 💞️ I’m looking to collaborate on pora
+    💬 Ask me about anything
-- 📫 How to reach me Pavaninandireddy@gmail.com
+    📫 How to reach me: pavaninandiredy@gmail

 <!---
 Pavaninandireddy/Pavaninandireddy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.